matwoess/java-profiler/README.md

 profiler Main.java arg1 arg2 ...
 ```
 This will parse the given file and create an instrumented copy in the `.profiler/instrumented/` folder.
-The first argument for the tool specifies the class containing the main entry point.
+The first argument to the tool specifies the class containing the main entry point.
 <br/>
 Additionally the `.profiler/metadata.dat` file will be created, containing information about
 every found code block like its begin/end position, its parent method/class and other relevant data to create a report.